Crypto terminology, decoded.

 Yield

-The return earned on crypto assets over time, typically expressed as APR or APY.
+The return earned on crypto assets over time, commonly expressed as APR, APY, rewards, fees, or interest.

 Yield Farming